tactful-ai/flask-faster-api/README.rst

 Compatibility
 =============

-Flask-Faster requires Python 2.7 or 3.4+.
+Flask-RESTY requires Python 2.7 or 3.4+.